GigHive bee gighive

 ansible-playbook -i ansible/inventories/inventory_bootstrap.yml ansible/playbooks/site.yml --ask-become-pass

-6. If Step 13 ran without error, CONGRATULATIONS!!
+6. If the previous step ran without error, CONGRATULATIONS!!
 You’ve installed Gighive!!
 Now access it in a browser:

 OPTIONAL: It is helpful to set an alias in your .bashrc to access the vm you’ve created so you can check it out.